Future Leaders Academy: We Want You!

 “In the short time I have been part of FLA I have felt more connected to ASHA than I had as my previous years as a member.
 FLA has afforded me the ability to network at a different level, develop strong leadership skills, and advocate for school health issues.
 I have been able to apply these skills with my students to prepare future school health educators to advocate and lead the profession.
 Overall, it has been an enlightening experience!”

-Consider applying to become part of the 2017 FLA cadre.
+Consider applying to become part of the 2018 FLA cadre.
 Who knows?
 You could be a future ASHA president!
+Click here to apply.

 “The FLA connects prospective leaders to the inner workings of the Association in a safe, friendly, and convenient way, all while helping develop leadership skills that benefit the Association and the individual.”

-~Ty Oehrtman, FLA 2006: ASHA Vice President 2015-2017, ASHA Board of Director Member; Chair of ASHA Governance Committee; Chair of ASHA Bylaws and Articles Committee
+~Ty Oehrtman, FLA 2006: ASHA President 2018, Former: ASHA Vice President 2015-2017, ASHA Board of Director Member, Chair of ASHA Governance Committee, and Chair of ASHA Bylaws and Articles Committee

 “FLA is a wonderful opportunity for ASHA members to learn more about the governance and operations of the organization.
 I’ve enjoyed meeting the executive board and getting to know fellow FLA members.
 FLA has enhanced my leadership skills, and I plan to use my experiences to become more involved with ASHA.”